MachineEditor/DeepFaceLab-MVE/doc/doc_features.md

 ### **Features**:

-- standalone zero dependencies ready to work prebuilt binary for all windows versions, see below
+- Windows binary containing pre-compiled dependencies, including CUDA libraries.

-- new models
+- New models expanding upon the original faceswap model.

-- new architecture, easy to experiment with models
+- Model architecture designed with experimentation in mind.

-- face data embedded to JPG files
+- Face metadata embedded into extracted JPG files.

-- cpu mode.
+- CPU-only mode [`--cpu-mode`].
 8th gen Intel core CPU able to train H64 model in 2 days.

-- new preview window
+- Preview window

-- extractor in parallel

-- converter in parallel
+- Extractor and Converter run in parallel.

-- **--debug** option for all stages
+- Debug mode option for all stages: [`--debug`]

+- Multiple extraction modes: MTCNN, dlib, or manual.

+#### Extractor Examples
+##### MTCNN

-- **MTCNN extractor** which produce less jittered aligned face than DLIBCNN, but can produce more false faces.
+Predicts faces more uniformly than dlib, resulting in a less jittered aligned output.
+However, MTCNN extraction will produce more false positives.

 Comparison dlib (at left) vs mtcnn on hard case:
 ![](https://i.imgur.com/5qLiiOV.gif)
-MTCNN produces less jitter.

-- **Manual extractor**.
-You can fix missed faces manually or do full manual extract:
+- **Manual Extractor**

+A manual extractor is available.
+This extractor uses the preview GUI to allow the user to properly align detected faces.

 ![](manual_extractor_0.jpg)

+This mode can also be used to fix incorrectly extracted faces.
+Manual extraction can be used to greatly improve training on face sets that are heavily obstructed.

 ![Result](https://user-images.githubusercontent.com/8076202/38454756-0fa7a86c-3a7e-11e8-9065-182b4a8a7a43.gif)